ClapperGtk.Video

 Creates a new ClapperGtk.Video instance.

-Newly created video widget will also set some default GStreamer elements on its [class`Clapper`.Player].
+Newly created video widget will also have set some default GStreamer elements on its [class`Clapper`.Player].
 This includes Clapper own video sink and a “scaletempo” element as audio filter.
 Both can still be changed after construction by setting corresponding player properties.

 add_fading_overlay(widget)